Sport in Iran: Wrestling

 Wrestling has a very long tradition and history in Iran and often even referred to as its national sport.
 There are many styles of folk wrestling, from Varzesh-e Pahlavani to Zurkhaneh which have similarities with modern freestyle wrestling.

 Both freestyle and Greco-Roman wrestling, particularly freestyle, are popular in Iran.
 Mazandaran is the main power in the country and wrestling is part of its culture.
 Tehran, Kermanshah, Khorasan and Hamedan also produce many talented wrestlers.

-With a history of great wrestlers, such as Gholamreza Takhti (two-time champion at freestyle wrestling World Championships: 1959 and 1961), Iran is considered among the elite nations in this sport.
+With a history of notable wrestlers, such as Gholamreza Takhti (two-time champion at freestyle wrestling World Championships: 1959 and 1961), Iran is significant among other nations in this sport.